 Due to essential maintenance some of our forms will be unavailable on Saturday 23 July 2016 from 3.30 am to 1 pm.
 We apologise for any inconvenience caused.

 Arts Activities Commissioning

-In 2014-2015 we are inviting proposals for activities which contribute to the following objectives:
+In 2015-2016 we invited proposals for activities which contribute to the following objectives:

 - Providing opportunities for Birmingham residents to participate in high quality arts activities in local neighbourhoods